TheReal-Kaze/AdvancedQueueAPI-Docs/docs/index.md

 ## 🧱 About

 **Kaze.AdvancedQueue** is designed to make queue management modular, persistent, and easily extendable.
-The API can be used directly by other developers or through in-game commands to manage ranks, priority slots, or reserved access systems.
+The API can be used directly by other developers or through in-game commands to manage ranks, priority slots, or reserved-access systems.

 ---

-(Thanks to ChatGPT for the doc)
+*(Documentation generated with ❤️ & ChatGPT)*